hmalekn/engyne-integration/Node.js/AuthApp/README.md

 # AuthApp - Sample Node.js integration app

-AuthApp is a simple Node.js application that represents how a simple web application should integrate with Sesamy Authentication platform.
+AuthApp is a simple Node.js application that represents how a simple web application should integrate with Engyne Authentication platform.

-# Credentials to integrate with Sesamy platform:
+# Credentials to integrate with Engyne platform:
-In order to integrate with Sesamy platform, an application should register on a Sesamy authentication platform and receive an application ID and a secret.
+In order to integrate with Engyne platform, an application should register on a Engyne authentication platform and receive an application ID and a secret.
 The application owner should always keep these two secret on its server side.
 It would be a good idea to keep an encrypted version of them and decrypt them anytime you'd like to make a call.
 We have stored these two in [server.json](server.json) file for this sample application.
-Notice that the same file contains the link to the Sesamy application server.
+Notice that the same file contains the link to the Engyne application server.
 We will use that to make our web service calls.

 # Get the authentication payload and the QR code
-We have included all of the logic to interface with the Sesamy server API at [pass-service.js](pass-service.js).
-These two functions there are the only things you need to get the authentication payload and the authentication QR code from the Sesamy server:
+We have included all of the logic to interface with the Engyne server API at [pass-service.js](pass-service.js).
+These two functions there are the only things you need to get the authentication payload and the authentication QR code from the Engyne server:

 ```javascript
 exports.promiseAuthInfo = function(server) {